Effects of self-avoidance on the packing of stiff rods on ellipsoids: Analysis

-As shall be seen, Eq. \eqref{eq:mean field central} may have a number of solutions within the allowed range, all of which are saddle - points of the free energy (as opposed to any extrema), stemming from the mean-field approach adopted here.
-Nevertheless, the stability of solutions within the mean field approach, can still be decides using catastrophe theory, in which we view an equation as stemming from a an effective potential \cite{saunders1980introduction,misbah2016complex}.
-Multiplying Eq. \eqref{eq:mean field central} by $\sigma^2\left(1-2\sigma\right)^2$ results in a 5$^{th}$ order polynomial.
-Within catastrophe theory, this correspond to the butterfly catastrophe model \cite{misbah2016complex,chirilus2015butterfly}.
-Typically, the butterfly model has $4$ free parameters (coefficients of the first to fourth order monomes).
-In contrast, the system introduced here has only $3$.
-However, since the transformation between the canonical form and our expression is very non-trivial, and sometimes diverging, we still recover a significant portion of the phenomenology of the butterfly model, that is does not exists in lower degree polynomials.
-Yet, since physical solutions of $\sigma$ Eq.\eqref{eq:mean field central} must lie within the range $0 \leq \sigma \leq \frac{1}{2}$, and the complexity of the transformation to a canonical form, little insight can be gained by using this form, and we continue with the formulation given above.
-We thus write an effective potential $V_{eff}(\sigma)$ so that Eq. \eqref{eq:mean field central} is given by $-\frac{\pd V_{eff}}{\pd \sigma}=0$, stability analysis is done via the derivative of Eq. \eqref{eq:mean field central}, while determination of metastability is done via comparing the actual free energy $W$ of the solutions.
+As shall be seen, Eq. \eqref{eq:mean field central} may exhibit a number of solutions within the allowed range, all of which are saddle-points of the free energy (as opposed to either minima or maxima), stemming from the mean-field approach adopted here.
+Nevertheless, the stability of the solutions within the mean field approach, can still be {determined} using catastrophe theory, in which we view {the} equation as stemming from a an effective potential \cite{saunders1980introduction,misbah2016complex}.
+Multiplying Eq. \eqref{eq:mean field central} by $\sigma^2\left(1-2\sigma\right)^2$ results in a 5$^{th}$ order polynomial equation.
+Within catastrophe theory, this corresponds to the butterfly catastrophe model \cite{misbah2016complex,chirilus2015butterfly}.
+Typically, the butterfly model has $4$ free parameters ({namely the} coefficients of the {$1^{st}$} to {$4^{th}$} order monomials).
+In contrast, the system introduced here has only $3$ {parameters}.
+However, since the transformation between the canonical form of the butterfly catastrophe and our expression is very non-trivial, and sometimes diverging, we still recover a significant portion of the phenomenology of the butterfly model, that {cannot be captured by lower order catastrophes}.
+Yet, since physical solutions of $\sigma$ {from} Eq.\eqref{eq:mean field central} must lie within the range $0 \leq \sigma \leq \frac{1}{2}$, and the complexity of the transformation to a canonical form, little insight can be gained by using {the form suggested by catastrophe theory}, and we continue with the formulation given above.
+We thus write an effective potential $V_{\rm eff}(\sigma)$ such that Eq. \eqref{eq:mean field central} can be written as $-\frac{\pd V_{\rm eff}}{\pd \sigma}=0$, {namely it expresses the vanishing of the gradient of $V_{\rm eff}(\sigma)$.
+The} stability analysis is done via the derivative of Eq. \eqref{eq:mean field central}, while determination of metastability is done via comparing the actual free energy $W$, {from Eq. \eqref{eq: Free energy MF}}, of the {different} solutions.